GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Experiments

-We analyze the effect of $k$, the number of top-attributed tokens used to construct contrastive steering vectors on the dev set.
+\myparagraph{Effect of Token Count $k$.} We analyze the effect of $k$, the number of top-attributed tokens used to construct contrastive steering vectors on the dev set.
 Figure~\ref{fig:k_ablation} shows model accuracy on TruthfulQA for varying values of $k$ for both Llama-3.1-8B and Qwen-2.5-7B.
 This analysis is conducted on a held-out development set.
 We observe that with a small number of important tokens, the method achieves its strongest effect: performance peaks at $k = 3$ for Llama and at $k = 5$ for Qwen.
 Using larger $k$ values tends to dilute attribution quality, possibly introducing less relevant tokens and reducing the steering effectiveness.
-These findings support the idea that \method{} is most effective when targeting only the most causally influential inputs.
+These findings support the idea that \method{} is most effective when targeting only the most influential inputs, which are consistent with previous work~\citep{ref:wang2024gradient}.